 Contributed by- Dr. Pooja Chaudhary

-Viral fever is one of the most common form of fever.
-Seasonal change marks the outbreak of viral infections, making most of us it’s victim.
+Viral fever is one of the most common forms of fever.
+The seasonal change marks the outbreak of viral infections, making most of us it’s victim.
 Viral fever is the transmission of infection by viruses or small infectious agents.
 In most cases, it gets really difficult to distinguish the cause behind the fever.
 Understanding all about viral fever can help in diagnosis and protecting health.

 Viral Fever- Know All About It

 Viral fever refers to any fever caused by underlying viral illnesses.
 It is characterized by a rise in normal body temperature.
 Low immunity levels among the kids and old people makes them much more susceptible to viral fever.
 It is seldom a cause for concern if diagnosed correctly and timely.
 It is tricky to differentiate between bacterial and viral infections, as both share the typical symptoms.

 Causes Of Viral Fever

 Most of us frequently suffer from a viral infection and are inquisitive to know how does viral fever occurs?
 Viral fever can be triggered by one or several viruses, and the common causes include:

 - Viral Infection that causes the common cold and upper respiratory tract infection is the most common and contagious condition that leads to viral fever or high temperature

 - Viral fever is highly infectious and can transfer through cough, sneeze and droplet infection

-- Insects like mosquitoes act as carrier for infections that cause viral fever
+- Insects like mosquitoes act as a carrier for infections that cause viral fever

 - Stomach infections can also cause fever